 As a member-owned utility, Missoula Electric Cooperative (MEC) strives to uphold a commitment to service excellence, while delivering safe, affordable, and reliable electricity to its members.
-It is in this spirit that we are embarking upon an upcoming project to replace the underground electric cables servicing the El Mar Estates neighborhood.
+It is in this spirit that we are working on a project to replace the underground electric cables servicing the El Mar Estates neighborhood.

 Right now, El Mar estates residents are experiencing frequent power outages due to underground cable failures because they are reaching the end of their useful life.
 This project replaces underground power lines installed close to 40 years ago with modern, reliable lines.
-We will begin surveying in early May.
-We plan to break ground on the project in the late summer of 2020, working on clusters of three to five homes at a time.
-You’ll receive plenty of notice before actual construction is set to begin.
+We began surveying in early May of 2020 and broke ground in September of 2020.
+We plan to continue underground boring and conduit placement through the end of 2020.
+Beginning in the Spring of 2021, we will be working on replacing the aging underground electric cables and connecting them to new pad mounted transformers.
+You’ll receive plenty of notice and opportunities for communication throughout the construction process.

 THE EL MAR ESTATES POWER UPGRADE WILL: